marcojanssen/vagrant-puppet-lamp/README.md

 ## Adminer ##

-By default Adminer (http://adminer.org) is installed and can be accessed from adminer.localdev.nl if added to the host file.
+By default Adminer (http://adminer.org) is installed and can be accessed from adminer.localhost.com if added to the host file.

-## Credits ##

-https://github.com/ffuenf for his excellent debian 7.4 base box